Ecwid/ecwid-wordpress-plugin/readme.txt

 == Changelog ==

 = 6.10.5 - Aug 27, 2020 =
-- **Fixes for the Open Graph title tag (og:title and twitter:title tags).** When you share a page from your ecommerce site on Facebook or in a messenger, you should see the product title, description and image in the sharing preview snippet.
+- **Fixes for the Open Graph title tags (og:title and twitter:title tags).** When you shared a link to a page of your store in social networks, the link preview could have a wrong title, we fixed it.
-- Improvements for plugin caching.
+- **Improved automatic cleanup of the plugin cache.** The Ecwid plugin stores your products data on cloud servers, so the plugin shouldn't take a lot of space on your site server.
+However some users observed a database table overflow with the plugin cache.
+That happens in rare cases when the plugin data is not cleaned up properly by Wordpress.
+We improved automatic cleanup of the plugin cache.
+The problem should be solved now.

 [See full changelog](https://raw.githubusercontent.com/Ecwid/ecwid-wordpress-plugin/master/CHANGELOG.txt)